Murder of Laci Peterson: Search and investigation

 Modesto Police detectives Allen Brocchini and Jon Buehler responded to the missing person call, and became the lead investigators for the case.
 Upon their arrival at the Peterson home, the detectives interviewed Scott and performed a cursory search of the home.
 Scott told detectives he had been fishing for sturgeon at the Berkeley Marina, approximately 90 miles from the couple's Modesto home.
 The detectives found Laci's keys, wallet, sunglasses, and purse in a closet, and began organizing a search of the area.

 The following day, over 900 of Laci's family, friends, and neighbors searched the neighborhood and posted missing-person flyers.
 At a press conference, detective Al Brocchini said police did not believe Laci left without contacting her family: "That is completely out of character for her."
 Over thirty Modesto police and firefighters on foot, horseback, bicycles, and watercraft used canine units and searchlight-equipped helicopters to search Dry Creek and the surrounding area.
 Laci's disappearance and the extensive search efforts attracted nationwide media interest.

-A $25,000 reward was offered—later increased to $250,000 and, finally, to $500,000—for information leading to Laci's safe return.
+A $25,000 reward—later increased to $250,000 and, finally, to $500,000—was offered for information leading to Laci's safe return.
 Posters, blue and yellow ribbons, and flyers were circulated.
 The original, basic version of the LaciPeterson.com website was launched by the husband of one of Laci's friends.
 Family, friends, and volunteers set up a command center at the Red Lion Hotel to take phone calls, record developments, and circulate information.
 Over 1500 volunteers distributed information, worked at the command center, searched for Laci, and held candlelight vigils with Scott for Laci.

-Although detectives did not initially consider the case suspicious, they suspected foul play almost immediately and became increasingly suspicious of Scott as they continued their investigation into Laci's disappearance.
+Almost immediately, Modesto Police detectives Allen Brocchini and Jon Buehler suspected foul play.
+As they continued the investigation, Brocchini and Buehler became increasingly suspicious of Scott.
 Buehler told ABC News in 2017, "I suspected Scott when I first met him.
 Didn't mean he did it, but I was a little bit thrown off by his calm, cool demeanor and his lack of questioning... he wasn't, 'Will you call me back?
 Can I have one of your cards?
-What are you guys doing now?.
+What are you guys doing now?
 Buehler further described Scott's behavior as, "a strange combination of polite and arrogant, disaffectedly distant and impatiently irritable.
 He just didn't seem like a man who was crushed or even greatly disturbed by his wife's disappearance and possible death."
 The Rocha family defended Scott, describing him and Laci as the ideal couple.